THEOplayer/documentation/theoplayer/getting-started/01-sdks/01-web/07-how-to-customize-quality-selection.md

 ## Customizing the quality selector and labels

-This example explains how to customise quality selection & labels for MP4 assets.
+This example explains how to customize quality selection & labels for MP4 assets.

 ##### Web SDK